 Multi-turn text: Use the default text size of <font size=“7”> for body text.
 Use sentence case for optimal readability.
 It’s best to display Alexa’s question verbatim unless there’s a hint.

 Background images: It’s best to use an image that doesn’t have text on it already because any text added to the template will clash.
+In addition, text that looks good in a background image on Echo Show will not look good on Echo Spot.
 Be mindful of using background images that contain large areas of white or very light colors as this will diminish readability because the text on top will be white.
-Blur background images lightly and apply a black (#000000) layer set at 70% opacity for optimal legibility of text on top of background images.

 - Opening the skill